 - Investment stages: Early Stage Venture, Late Stage Venture, Private Equity

-- Industries of focus: Finance, Financial Exchanges, Financial Services, Venture Capital
+- Industry focus: Finance, Financial Services, Financial Exchanges

 - Founded: 1935